Kolio642/AandB-School-Site/DOCUMENTATION.md

 The website uses a custom internationalization solution:

 1. **Route Structure**:
-   - Locale included in the route: `/[locale]/page`
+   - Locale included in the route for public pages: `/[locale]/page`
+   - Admin routes are non-localized at `/admin/*` for simplicity
-   - Static export supports all locales
+   - Static export supports all locales for public routes

 2. **Translation Access**:
    - Translations stored in JSON files